lcpz/lain/Widgets.md

 Every widget may take either a table or a list of variables as argument.

-If it takes a table, you have to define a function variable called `settings` in it: with this you can markup textboxes using predefined variables and do whatever customization you want.
+If it takes a table, you have to define a function variable called `settings` in it, in order to make your customizations.

+To markup the textbox, call `widget:set_markup(...)` within `settings`.

-Here follows a simple example, see the sections for all the details:
+You can feed `set_markup` with predefined arguments, see the sections for all the details.

+`widget` is a textbox, so you can also threat it like any other `wibox.widget.textbox`.

+Here follows an example:

     mycpu = lain.widgets.cpu({
         timeout = 4,